(All fields required)

 Patterson-Rose SA, Braverman P. Transdermal and Vaginal Combination Methods.
 In: P.J.
 Adams Hillard (Ed), Practical Pediatric and Adolescent Gynecology (pp. 217-221).
 West Sussex, UK:Wiley-Blackwell.
 2013.

-Residency: Pediatrics, Children's Hospital Medical Center, Cincinnati, Ohio, 1958.
+Residency: Internal Medicine and Pediatrics, University of Cincinnati/Cincinnati Children’s Hospital Medical Center, 2009.

 Lea E. Widdice, MD Director, Fellowship Program